adyen-examples/adyen-magento-plugin-demo/README.md

 # Adyen [Magento 2 Plugin](https://docs.adyen.com/plugins/magento-2) integration demo

 In this demo, you can spin up a Magento instance and install the Adyen plugin to see how an integration works.
 It gives your shoppers the option to pay with their preferred payment method in a seamless checkout experience.
-You can try this deom both online or on your computer.
+You can try this demo both online or on your computer.

 ## Running online with [Gitpod](https://gitpod.io/)